 Also, it has only basic control buttons and no touchscreen display.

-If you are a beginner and need an introductory printer that costs less but produces average graphics for photos, you may consider it.
+You may consider it if you are a beginner and need an introductory printer that costs less but produces average graphics for photos.

 Otherwise, if you own a home-based office or business and need more features like duplex printing, ADF, color touchscreen display, wireless or phone printing, and a well-organized system for your documents, your choice should be HP 9025 and Epson WF-7710.